hmxmilohax/rock-band-3-deluxe/readme.md

 **NOTE: You WILL need a HACKED/MODDED (RGH or JTAG) Xbox 360 in order to play this mod on console.
 We hope this is clear.**

-First, **dump or extract your Rock Band 3 game disc** to a place where Aroura can see it.
+First, **dump or extract your Rock Band 3 game disc** to a place where Aurora can see it.

 Then, if you set up the repo, navigate to `user_scripts` and **run `build_xbox.py`**.